juji/jhttp/README.md

 name=JohnDoe&occupation=Awesome%20Staff
 ```

-A `multipart/form-data` file transfer can also be created
+A `multipart/form-data` data transfer can also be created:
 ```javascript
 {
 	content: {